Lab Director

 Kristy Martire, PhD

-Dr. Martire is an Associate Professor in the School of Psychology at the University of New South Wales, Sydney Australia.
+Dr. Martire is a Professor in the School of Psychology at the University of New South Wales, Sydney Australia.
 Her research aims to better understand the development of expertise, processes of evidence evaluation in criminal trials, and to improve the communication between experts and lay decision-makers in forensic settings.
 She works closely with Dr. Neal and the CLJ Lab through the PLuS Alliance and also hosted Dr. Neal at UNSW during her Fulbright scholarship in Spring 2022.
 Drs.
 Neal and Martire were retained by the Mass Casualty Commission to summarize best practices in forensic psychological assessment and apply that framework to a particular psychological autopsy in a major Canadian case.

 |